SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/sub-component-library.md

 <image alt="Video Call" lightImageSrc="api/videocall-light.png" darkImageSrc="api/videocall-dark.png" />

-The subcomponent used to render user video feeds in a responsive grid parttern.
+The GridLayout component is used to render the user video feeds in a responsive grid parttern.

 ```jsx
 import { GridLayout } from "fpe-api";